 The multitude stares in wonder at the rodent-cooking spectacle.
 Molly Weasley approaches the rat, which is currently dismembering a goose with an enormous meat cleaver.
 “Can I help?” she asks.
 “What are you cooking?”

 The rat pulls out a cookbook and points to a page.
 “Are you sure about that?”
 Mrs. Weasley inquires worriedly, but the rat simply nods.

 After several furious hours, both sides finish cooking.
 First, the Death Eaters divide their soups and assorted dishes and distribute their savoury creation amongst themselves, the assorted students and adults, and the Spartans.

 “Goyle!
-You’re supposed to take the mask off before
+You’re supposed to take the mask off before you eat!”

 Both sides try the meal, and the kitchens are filled with murmurs of delight.
 The forces of evil (with bits of food stuck in their teeth) grin evilly at their opponents.